-For example, in a 2011 study published in the journal Neuropsychopharmacology, researchers found that people with social anxiety disorder who used CBD experienced less severe anxiety symptoms during a simulation public speaking test than people given a placebo.
+For example, in a 2011 study published in the journal, Neuropsychopharmacology, researchers found that people with social anxiety disorder who used CBD experienced less anxiety attacks during a simulation public speaking test than people given a placebo.

 A different study published in the Permanente Journal found that people with anxiety and sleep issues experienced a reduction in anxiety scores and improvements in sleep quality after using products containing CBD.

-You can purchase CBD as an oil, capsules, gummies or in countless other products, including numerous CBD-infused foods.
+You can purchase CBD as an oil tincture, capsules, gummies or in countless other products, including numerous CBD-infused foods.

 If you’ve spent any time browsing natural health websites, you’ve probably seen essential oils promoted as a natural supplement for treating, well, just about everything.

-While the science on most essential oils is mixed, there’s some evidence that lavender oil may help to reduce the severity of certain anxiety disorders, including generalized anxiety disorder, mixed anxiety-depressive disorder (MADD) and anxiety-related sleep issues.
+While the science on most essential oils is mixed, there’s some evidence published in the journal, Mental Health Clinician, that lavender oil may help to reduce the severity of certain anxiety disorders, including generalized anxiety disorder, mixed anxiety-depressive disorder (MADD) and anxiety-related sleep issues.

-Lavender oil is available as an essential oil for use with a diffuser or in the form of lavender oil capsules, making it easy to add to your daily health routine.
+Lavender oil is available as an essential oil for use with an aromatherapy diffuser or in the form of lavender oil capsules, making it easy to add to your daily health routine.

 Passionflower, or Passiflora incarnata, is a type of climbing vine that’s widely known for its white and purple tentacle-like petals.

-Like many other plants, passionflower has a long history as a natural remedy for a wide range of different ailments, including anxiety and nervousness.
+Like many other plants, passionflower has a long history as a natural remedy for a wide range of different ailments, including anxiety and nervousness according to Nutrition Journal.

 Research has found that passionflower is often effective at treating anxiety.
-For example, in one study, researchers found that Passiflora extract was equally as effective at treating generalized anxiety disorder symptoms as the benzodiazepine medication oxazepam.
+For example, in one study published in the Journal of Clinical Pharmacy and Therapeutics, researchers found that Passiflora extract was equally as effective at treating generalized anxiety disorder symptoms as the benzodiazepine medication oxazepam.